 American furniture made in the Chippendale style, which falls within the Colonial period, was conservative in comparison to English designs from the same time frame, according to American Furniture: Tables, Chairs, Sofas and Beds by Marvin D. Schwartz.
 Chippendale is closely related to the earlier Queen Anne style, and it is important to remember that elements in furniture designs sometimes overlapped as tastes changed from period to period.
 Thus, you may find a piece that falls into the Chippendale category overall, but has a Queen Anne element or two as well.

-Nevertheless, there are some telltale characteristics to look for when identifying Chippendale pieces.
+Nevertheless, there are some telltale characteristics to look for when identifying Chippendale pieces including the woods incorporated, leg styles, foot styles, and other embellishments.

 Woods Used in Chippendale Style Pieces

-Later versions often incorporated many different types of woods, and generally have a dark finish to mimic older styles.
+Later versions often incorporated many different types of woods, and generally have a dark finish to mimic older pieces.

 Chippendale Style Legs

 In Antiques 101 by Frank Farmer Loomis IV, he shares that while Chippendale "appreciated the long-established Queen Anne style, he realized that innovative designs kept sales flourishing."
-Thus he took inspiration from the Chinese and incorporated design elements borrowed from that culture including the straight Marlborough leg typified in the back legs of the chair featured here.
+Thus, this enterprising cabinetmaker took inspiration from the Chinese and incorporated design elements borrowed from that culture including the straight Marlborough leg typified in the back legs of the chair featured here.

 Many Chippendale pieces have cabriole legs (like the curving front legs illustrated in the photo shown here).
 American cabinetmakers from Newport, Rhode Island often used classically styled reeded or fluted legs as well.
 Furniture makers in Philadelphia incorporated Rococo influences resulting in more elaborately carved legs.
 Some pieces, such as side chairs and small tables like the Pembroke style, have straight legs as mentioned above but other elements of Chippendale style are still present.